 So, you’re one of those who has a criminal record, quite possibly a felony conviction.
 A past mistake shouldn’t deter you from trying to make a better life for yourself.
 Your criminal record doesn’t have to define who you want to become.

-Many—if not most—trade schools welcome ex-convicts in the same way they would anyone else.
-Sure, there are some limitations ex-felons may experience, but with a mixture of hard work and determination, your second chance is only a certificate or degree away.
-There are many types of trade schools, so look around after reading the article.
+Many—if not most—trade schools welcome ex-convicts the same way they would anyone else.
+Sure, there are some limitations ex-felons may experience, but with a mixture of hard work and determination, your second chance may only be a certificate or degree away.
+There are many types of trade schools to explore if you're undecided.

 Fair enough question.
 The answer is yes: Trade schools and community colleges typically allow ex-convicts to enroll in their programs.
 This isn’t to say you won’t face any obstacles—you may, especially if you need housing.
-If you have had a violent, drug, or sexual offense-related conviction, it may be harder to gain entrance into trade school or community college programs.
+If you have had a violent or drug related conviction, it may be harder to gain entrance into trade school or community college programs.
 In those instances, an online trade school program could be right for you.

 Prior to deciding what trade to head into, think about what the employment policies are within that field and if background checks will be a factor.
 No matter what, do not give up!
 There are so many programs out there available to you, it’s just a matter of patience and finding the right one.